She Rides Shotgun: Production

 In June 2023, Taron Egerton was attached to star in the film with Nick Rowland directing.
 Rowland revised the screenplay by Ben Collins and Luke Piotrowski, based on the novel by Jordan Harper.
 In October 2023, it was announced that Fifth Season would fully finance the film with Brad Weston and Collin Creighton producing for Makeready and Hiro Murai and Nate Matteson for Superfrog.
-Taron Egerton is set to star and serve as executive producer.

 Principal photography took place in January and February 2024.
-The supporting cast includes Ana Sophia Heger, Rob Yang, John Carroll Lynch, Odessa A'zion and David Lyons.
+Ana Sophia Heger co-stars, and the supporting cast includes Rob Yang, John Carroll Lynch, Odessa A'zion and David Lyons.